cartologic/openmaptiles/README.md

 ```

 You can execute the following manual steps (for better understanding)
 or use the provided `quickstart.sh` script to automatically download and import given area.
-If area is not given, albania will be imported.
+If area is not given, gcc-states will be imported.

 ```
 ./quickstart.sh <area>